EvenXu2022/UFOs/README.md

 this analysis is to use JavaScript, and HTML to search UFO sightings based on the criteria that users enter.
 UFO sightings data is provided by the model.

 ## HTML Page and Results
-Results include dates, places, and UFO details.
+UFO sighting searching results include dates, places, and UFO details.
 Users can filter the sightings by inputting the followings:
 -- Date: follow the date format provided in the input box -- City: type a full city name
 -- State: input two digits state code